-A migraine is a neurological condition or disorder which is characterized by severe headaches accompanied by symptoms like nausea, vomiting, speaking difficulties, numbness or tingling, light and sound sensitivity.
+A migraine is a neurological condition or disorder which is characterized by severe headaches accompanied by symptoms like nausea and vomiting, speaking difficulties, numbness or tingling, light and sound sensitivity.
 Migraines could be genetic and can affect people of almost all ages.
 In young children, migraine goes undiagnosed as it is misunderstood to be a common headache or weakness.

 The duration of migraine varies between individuals.
 Most of the attacks last for a minimum of 4 hours.
 If an attack of a migraine lasts longer than three days, it has to be treated in a hospital setting.